Contents

 The Panathenaic Stadium

 This was one of the coolest places we went to in Athens.
-There is a 5 euro admission to go inside the gate but it’s totally worth it.
+There is a 5 euro admission to go inside the gate, but it’s totally worth it.
 They will even give you a headset that will walk you around the stadium and give you all the history.

-We were able to walk up the giant marble steps, sit in the royal marble chairs, run down the track, stand on the pedestal of champions and my favorite, walk down the tunnel where so many athletes had walked before me.
+We were able to walk up the giant marble steps, sit in the royal marble chairs, run down the track, stand on the pedestal of champions, and, my favorite, walk down the tunnel where so many athletes had walked before me.

-If that wasn’t cool enough, through the tunnel is a room that holds all the Olympic torches!
-Oh, and did I even mention the amazing views of Athens you will see when walking up the Panathenaic stadium?!
+Oh, and did I even mention the fantastic views of Athens you will see when walking up the Panathenaic stadium?!

 Address: Leof.
 Vasileos Konstantinou, Athina 116 35, Greece